BigBrainChain/TelegramBot/README.md

-# einfachIOTA Telegram Helper Bot
+# BigBrainChain Telegram Helper Bot
 A Telegram Bot supporting with links, fetch tweets and so on.

 ## install